 The second part analyses the place and role of the traditional institutions in the 2013 Constitution, and the extent that these institutions interact, relate and compete with those of the modern state system.
-In this part, the new constitutional proposals being driven through a constitutional amendment will be briefly analysed to determine the location of traditional institutions in the ever-changing face of the constitutional state.
 This part thus evaluates the contribution of traditional political structures and customary legal regimes to the functions and responsibilities of modern government in general, and the arms of the state in particular.